nest/nest-simulator/doc/htmldoc/synapses/connection_generator.rst

    :ref:`support for libneurosim <compile_with_libneurosim>`.

-To allow the generation of connectivity by means of an external library, NEST supports the Connection Generator Interface [2]_.
+To allow the generation of connectivity by means of an external library, NEST supports the connection generator interface [2]_.
 For more details on this interface, see the git repository of `libneurosim
 <https://github.com/INCF/libneurosim>`_.

 In contrast to the other rules for creating connections, this rule relies on a Connection Generator object to describe the connectivity pattern in a library-specific way.
-The Connection Generator is handed to :py:func:`.Connect` under the key ``cg`` of the connection specification dictionary and evaluated internally.
-If the Connection Generator provides values for connection weights and delays, their respective indices can be specified under the key ``params_map``.
+The connection generator is handed to :py:func:`.Connect` under the key ``cg`` of the connection specification dictionary and evaluated internally.
+If the connection generator provides values for connection weights and delays, their respective indices can be specified under the key ``params_map``.
 Alternatively, all synapse parameters can be specified using the synapse specification argument to ``Connect()``.

-The following listing shows an example for using CSA (`Connection Set Algebra <https://github.com/INCF/csa>`_ [1]_) in NEST via the Connection generator interface and randomly connects 10% of the neurons from ``A`` to the neurons in ``B``, each connection having a weight of 10000.0 pA and a delay of 1.0 ms:
+The following listing shows an example for using CSA (`Connection Set Algebra <https://github.com/INCF/csa>`_ [1]_) in NEST via the connection generator interface and randomly connects 10% of the neurons from
+``A`` to the neurons in ``B``, each connection having a weight of 10000.0 pA and a delay of 1.0 ms: